|

 and become part

-of History through the eyes of those who lived it.
+through the eyes of those who lived it.
+Include a Personal

 Guide for Active Learning.